awslabs/multi-model-server/tests/performance/README.md

     services:
       - module: monitoring
         server-agent:
-          - address: <mms-host>:9009 # metric monitoring service address
+          - address: <Model-Server-host>:9009 # metric monitoring service address
-            label: mms-inference-server  # Specified label will be used in reports instead of ip:port
+            label: Model-Server-inference-server  # Specified label will be used in reports instead of ip:port
             interval: 1s    # polling interval
             logging: True # those logs will be saved to "SAlogs_192.168.0.1_9009.csv" in the artifacts dir
             metrics: # metrics should be supported by monitoring service
-              - sum_cpu_percent # cpu percent used by all the mms server processes and workers
+              - sum_cpu_percent # cpu percent used by all the Model server processes and workers
               - sum_memory_percent
               - sum_num_handles
-              - server_workers # no of mms workers
+              - server_workers # no of Model Server workers
     ```
    The complete yaml can be found [here](tests/examples_remote_monitoring/examples_remote_monitoring.yaml)

    Use the command below to run the test suite.

     ```bash
-    export MMS_HOME=<MMS_HOME_PATH>
+    export MODEL_SERVER_HOME=<MODEL_SERVER_HOME_PATH>
-    cd $MMS_HOME/tests/performance
+    cd $MODEL_SERVER_HOME/tests/performance
     python -m run_performance_suite -p examples_remote_monitoring -e xlarge
     ```

 2. Local monitoring plugin

-   Use this technique if both MMS and the tests run on the same host.
+   Use this technique if both Model Server and the tests run on the same host.
    The monitoring section configuration is shown below.

     ```yaml